datlb90/flint-web-crawler/README.md

 ## Constraints & Assumptions

-- Domain-scoped only: Links outside flintk12.com are ignored entirely.
+- Domain-scoped only: Only crawl links belonging to the flintk12.com domain or any of its subdomains.
+External links are ignored entirely, and redirects that end outside this domain are skipped.

 - Static HTML only: The crawler fetches HTML responses and parses the DOM.
 It does not execute JavaScript or render client-side navigation.